Skip to content

 Set-ExecutionPolicy RemoteSigned

-The Set-ExecutionPolicy cmdlet asks to verify that you really want to change the execution policy.
+The Set-ExecutionPolicy cmdlet asks to verify that you really want to change the script execution policy.
 Go ahead and select Y for yes, then close and reopen your PowerShell window.

 Step 4: Run your script

-After restarting the PowerShell window, try running your .PS1 script again.
+After restarting the PowerShell window, try running your .ps1 script again.

 & "C:\Scripts\My First Script.ps1"